chaserx/inquisitor/README.md

 ### Start and Stop

-A user should be able to start and stop questions by sending those keywords.
+A user should be able to start and stop all questions by sending those keywords.

 ## Development